 Fieldtrips are important extensions of classroom learning.
 Their experiential nature makes learning real and concrete, and deepens the students’ sense of the relevance of what they are studying.
 The Director must approve all fieldtrips.
-Before any student is taken from the school grounds on a fieldtrip, written permission must be obtained from a parent / guardian.
 The school may require parents to pay all or part of any admission fees, meals or other expenses.
 Students are expected to be well behaved while on fieldtrips and to follow teacher and chaperone instructions promptly.
 Poor manners, disruptive behavior, or failure to follow directions will jeopardize a student’s right to participate in subsequent class outings.

 Parents who volunteer to transport students must fill out required paperwork in the office prior to each fieldtrip, a copy of your current driver’s license and proof of insurance.
 Please know that driving to an event does not mean you will also attend the event with the students and bringing other family members is prohibited.
 We reserve limited seating and space at these events and must keep within those parameters.